Pallab-Ghosh/Pallab-Ghosh/README.md

 **Database Management**: Skilled in SQL and database design, ensuring efficient data handling and storage.

 **Java Programming**: Solid foundation in Java, used for backend development and software solutions.
-New Learner in this Language
+New Learner in this Language.

-**Data structure and algorithms**: Strong foundation in Data structures and Algorithms
+**Data structure and algorithms**: Strong foundation in Data structures and Algorithms.

 ## 🌟 Highlights